robtweed/qewd-jsdb-kit-redis/README.md

 QEWD and an instance of Redis are pre-installed.
 Note that this Container can even be re-configured to connect to other supported databases via a network connection.

+Note: versions of the Docker Container are also available for:

+- M1-based Apple Mac or Raspberry Pi running 64-bit Ubuntu Linux: *rtweed/qewd-redis-arm64*;
+- Raspberry Pi running the Raspbian or other 32-bit OS: *rtweed/qewd-redis-rpi*

 ## Native Installation of QEWD